 \label{sec:calibration}

 AMs rely on parameters that need to be defined for every level of analogy.
-Here, the selection of the meteorological variables used as predictors, as well as their corresponding analogy criteria, pressure level, and hour of the day, were considered identical to the methods 2Z (Table \ref{table:method_2Z}) and 2Z-2MI (Table \ref{table:method_2Z-2MI}) described above.
-The parameters that were here calibrated are:
+Here, the selection of the meteorological variables used as predictors, as well as their corresponding analogy criteria, pressure level, and hour of the day, were considered to be identical to those used in methods 2Z (Table \ref{table:method_2Z}) and 2Z-2MI (Table \ref{table:method_2Z-2MI}) described above.
+The parameters calibrated in this study are listed below.

 \begin{itemize}

-\item The spatial windows, which are the domains on which predictors are compared.
-There is a spatial window specific to each level of analogy.
-It will thus differ between circulation and moisture variables.
+\item Spatial windows, which are the domains in which the predictors are compared.
+A spatial window is specific to each level of analogy; thus, the value differs among circulation and moisture variables.

 \item The optimal number of analogue situations for every level of analogy.